 - Harold Visser and Clint Geller, “E. Howard & Co.
 Watch Movement Production Totals,” on-line article on the NAWCC Chapter 174 (Pocket Horology) website, circa 2004.

-- “Boston: Cradle of Industrial Watchmaking,” based on the proceedings of the proceedings of the 23rd Annual NAWCC Seminar (now called the Ward Francillon Seminar), held in Boxboro, MA, in October 2002, chaired by Clint Geller.
+- “Boston: Cradle of Industrial Watchmaking,” based on the proceedings of the 23rd Annual NAWCC Seminar (now called the Ward Francillon Time Symposium), held in Boxboro, MA, in October 2002, chaired by Clint Geller.
 Introduction to the volume by Clint Geller; NAWCC BULLETIN Special Order Supplement No. 5 (2005).

 - “A Study of E. Howard & Co.
 Watchmaking Innovations, 1858-1875,” NAWCC BULLETIN Special Order Supplement No. 6 (2005).